bramble-lang/bramble-lang/design/rfc/rfc257-addressable-expressions-accepted.md

 Array elements and structure fields are not de facto addressable.
 For example, `foo().field`, the function `foo` returns a structure and we access the field `field`.
-Within Braid, we logically describe this as a _value_ and not an addressable expression so it cannot be used for `@` or mutations.
+Within Bramble, we logically describe this as a _value_ and not an addressable expression so it cannot be used for `@` or mutations.
 (Even though, in the LLVM IR we generate we actually allocate space in the caller stack frame for the returned structure value, we still logically describe it as a value expression, this is